omar212/MenaVoiceChatGPT/README.md

-# ChatGPT AI Voice Chatbot
+# ChatGPT AI Voice Chatbot ( I call it Mena Voice Chat GPT, because my fiancé knows everything 😂 )

 This is a web-based AI voice chatbot built using React, TypeScript, and Tailwind CSS.
 The chatbot is powered by the FastAPI combo and the OpenAI GPT-3 language model provided by OpenAI.
 The project utilizes the Elevenlabs API for voice input and output.